koch-tobias/master-thesis/README.md

 │  ├─ training_pipeline/ </br>
 │  │  ├─ main.py </br>

+This file executes the following steps:
-The first step after loading the datasets is the tuning of the hyperparameters via grid search.
-Here, 81 models are trained iteratively by varying over 4 hyperparameters. </br>
+- **Hyperparameter Tuning**: The first step after loading the datasets is the tuning of the hyperparameters via grid search.
+Here, 81 models are trained iteratively by varying over 4 hyperparameters.
-After that, the top x % [default = 10] of the models are selected by the highest area under the curve (auc) score and then validated using k-fold cross-validation [default = 4]. </br>
+- **Cross-Validation**: After grid search, the top x % [default = 10] of the models are selected by the highest area under the curve (auc) score and then validated using k-fold cross-validation [default = 4].
-The model with the highest auc score after cross-validation is then selected as the "best" model.
-It is trained on a larger trainset that combines the previous train set and the test set to use the entire available data.
+- **Train the Final Model**: The model with the highest auc score after cross-validation is then selected as the "best" model.
+It is trained on a larger trainset that combines the previous train and test set to use the entire available data.
 The validation of the final model is performed on the original validation set.

 The trained models and its files to validate and compare the models are stored in following folder: </br>
 master-thesis/ </br>